 The success of this event and importance of The Tailor Project lead event participants, Larry Enkin (Max’s son) and Paul Klein, CEO and Founder of Impakt, to receive an invitation to appear on an episode of The Agenda with Steve Paikin.
 Larry Enkin and Paul Klein included Kim Coulter, President and CEO of JVS Toronto, in the interview to provide the perspective of connecting immigrants to jobs in Canada, then and now, to ensure they can lead self-sufficient, meaningful lives.

-Watch the May 22, 2019 episode of The Agenda with Steve Paikin.
+Watch us on The Agenda with Steve Paikin.
 Untold Stories of The Tailor Project.

 Watch the trailer of The Tailor Project documentary.